AhanaMahapatra/WebDevelopment/README.md

 }
 ```

 Class selector, here we can add this class to group similar elements so all elements follow the same rule.
+We use the `.` followed by the class name to apply it.
 ```css
 .red-text {
   color: red;